gbrlpzz/forest-cover-change/README.md

 - **No ground validation**: Results should be validated locally
 - **30m resolution**: May not capture fine-scale patterns

-See [docs/methodology.pdf](docs/methodology.pdf) for complete documentation, limitations, and references.
+See [docs/methodology.pdf](docs/methodology.pdf) for documentation, limitations, and references.

 ## Data Sources